Sandwich, Illinois: Features

 Within the city limit of Sandwich, there is a network of creeks, which either connect to Somonauk Creek (Lake Holiday), Little Rock Creek, or to the Fox River.
-Lake Davis, which stretched from Veterans Memorial Park to what is now Gletty Road, was drained early in the 19th Century to open up additional farmland.
+Lake Davis, which stretched from Veterans Memorial Park to what is now Gletty Road, was drained early in the 19th century to open up additional farmland.
 The Sandwich town site was built on a natural gradation due to a geological fault line known as the Sandwich Fault, so the city stands on a hillside.
 The southeast corner of the city is the lowest spot, roughly near the Harvey Creek Preserve, as well as near Little Rock Creek.
 The last earthquake along the Sandwich Fault was on February 10, 2010, with a previous tremor being reported in January 2007.

-In the immediate area of Sandwich, there are numerous communities which straddle county borders.
-Somonauk is split by the LaSalle-DeKalb county line, while the unincorporated community of Welland is split along the border of LaSalle and Lee counties further west; and Millington, Stavanger, and Seneca are also split along the county lines south of Sandwich.

 Climate

-Sandwich's climate typified by large seasonal temperature variances, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Sandwich's climate is typified by large seasonal temperature variances, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 The Köppen Climate Classification subtype for this climate is "Dfa".
 (Hot Summer Continental Climate).